mikstar678/Space-Invaders/README.md

 It should open a small box, at the bottom of this box you will see an option to 'Download ZIP'

+Click on it and you will see a file download, once it has finished downloading open the 'file explorer' app at the bottom of the screen

+on the left there will be a 'Downloads' bit Click on this and then look for 'Space-Invaders-main'

+now click on the file with the button on the RIGHT side of the mouse or trackpad. it will show a small box

+click on the option called 'extract all'

+now click ok and wait for the file to download.

+inside 'downloads' you should now see 2 files with the space-invaders-main name, that is ok